howion/notes/notes/abstract-algebra/01-group-theory/00-preliminaries.md

 <!-- Knowledge of axiomatic set theory, category theory or lattice theory would be helpful.
 Indeed, if you are familiar with those subjects please send a pull request to `gh/howion/notes`. -->

-> At the moment, these notes have a formal and reference-book-like approach except these grayed out notes.
+> At the moment, these notes have a formal and reference-book like approach except these grayed out notes.
 I plan more intuition baked in for these notes, with much more visuals, examples and geometry involved.

 ## Resources Used